Bloom: Designing for LLM-Augmented Behavior Change Interactions: Related Work

-Bloom implements several interactions from this literature, including activity tracking, data visualizations, ambient displays, push notifications, goal setting, and action planning.
-Due to the challenge of appropriately designing for social and gamification interactions, compounded with the uncertainty of designing for novel, LLM-augmented interactions, we exclude these interactions, leaving them as important explorations for future work.
+Bloom implements several behavior change interactions from this literature, including activity tracking, data visualizations, ambient displays, push notifications, goal setting, and action planning.
+Due to the challenge of appropriately designing for social and gamification interactions, compounded with the uncertainty of designing for novel, LLM-augmented interactions, we exclude these interactions as important explorations for future work.